spencerh122/Hand-Gesture-Controlled-Volume/Code/README.md

 # Code Setup Instructions

+## NOTE: The code utilizes an AppleScript interface library and will therefore be ineffective when running on a non-Mac OS.
+For Windows, NirCmd could replace AppleScript.

 Create a folder in a known location on your system.

 For me, this folder was called "Final Project".
 Its path was: /Users/spencerhart/Desktop/Digital Signal Processing/Final Project